Isabell257/id2223-lab1/README.md

 # System for Continous Airquality Prediction
-Assignment "Lab 1" - ID2223 Scalable Machine Learning and Deep Learning, KTH Royal Institute of Technology
+Assignment *Lab 1* - ID2223 Scalable Machine Learning and Deep Learning, KTH Royal Institute of Technology
-- By Isabel Grönquist (isgro@kth.se) and Kevin Kokalari (kokalari@kth.se)
+- By Isabel Grönquist (isgro@kth.se), and Kevin Kokalari (kokalari@kth.se)

 ## What it does